What’s Really Causing Your Pelvic Pain

 Culprit #2: It's your gut

-“It can be hard to figure out whether pain is GI-related or gyno-related, since parts of your colon lie near your pelvic area,” says Health’s contributing medical editor, Roshini Rajapaksa, MD, a gastroenterologist at NYU Langone Health.
-But if your pain is accompanied by bloating, gas, diarrhea, and/or bouts of constipation, and if you also sometimes see mucus in your poop, you might have irritable bowel syndrome (IBS), the most common functional GI disorder worldwide (10 to 15 percent of people struggle with it, and it is twice as common in women).
+“It can be hard to figure out whether pelvic pain is GI-related or gyno-related, since parts of your colon lie near your pelvic area,” says Health contributing medical editor Roshini Rajapaksa, MD, a gastroenterologist at NYU Langone Health.
+But if your pain is accompanied by bloating, gas, diarrhea, and/or bouts of constipation, and if you also sometimes see mucus in your poop, you might have irritable bowel syndrome (IBS), the most common functional GI disorder worldwide.
+Up to 15% of people struggle with it, and it is twice as common in women.

 What to do